rwieruch/blog_robinwieruch_content/git-essential-commands.md

 git commit
 {{< /highlight >}}

 The latter command will open up your default command line editor.
 Usually, the default command line editor is vim.
 In vim you would type your commit message.
-Afterward, you can save and exit vim by using `:wq` which stands for write and quit.
+Afterward, you can save and exit vim by using `:wq` which stands for *write* and *quit*.

-Most of the time you will use the shortcut commit though.
+Most of the time, you will use the shortcut commit though.
 It is fast and often an inlined commit message is sufficient.

-Now, before the third step, multiple commits can accumulate in your local repository.
-Eventually, in the third step, you would push all the commits in bulk to the global repository.
+Now, before you get to the third step, multiple commits can accumulate in your local repository.
+Eventually, in the third step, you would push all the commits in one command to the global repository.

 {{< highlight javascript >}}
 git push origin master
 {{< /highlight >}}

-These are the three necessary steps to get your changes in your local repository to the global repository.
+These are the three necessary steps to get your changes from your local repository to the global repository.

 But when you collaborate with others, there can be an intermediate step before you push your changes.
 It can happen that someone else already pushed changes in the global repository while you made your changes in your local repository.
 Thus, you would have to *pull* all the changes from the global repository before you are allowed to push your own changes.
 It can be simple as that: